Marin Housing Code Enforcement Policies

 Date: 2012

-Vital Condition: Humane Housing, Meaningful Work and Wealth
+Vital Condition: Humane Housing

-Research Methods: Focus Groups, Literature review, Qualitative research, Quantitative research, Survey, GIS mapping
+Research Methods: Focus Groups, Literature Review, Qualitative Research, Quantitative Research, Survey, GIS Mapping

-Community Types: urban, suburban, rural
+Community Types: Various

 Click to expand map